-40. Under the supervision of the audit committee, there should be a unit in charge of the internal audit function to oversee prope operation of reporting and internal control systems.
-This unit should report functionally to the board's non-executive chairman of the audit committee.
-Complies [X] Complies partially [] Explain [1 41. approval by the committee limitations arising during its at the end of each year. or by the board, inform it directly of the ex Its and monitoring of an annual work programme to ecution of this plan, including its recommendations and subn any incidents and scope
+40. Under the supervision of the audit committee, there should be a unit in charge of the internal audit function to oversee proper operation of reporting and internal control systems.
+This unit should report functionally to the board's non-executive chairman or the chairman of the audit committee.

+41. The head of the unit handling the internal audit function should present an annual work programme to the audit committee for approval by the committee or by the board, inform it directly of the execution of this plan, including any incidents and scope limitations arising during its implementation, the results and monitoring of its recommendations and submit a report on its activities at the end of each year.

-- 42. In addition to the functions established by law, the audit committee should have the following functions: - 1.
-In relation to internal control and reporting systems: - a) Supervise and evaluate the process of drawing up and the integrity of the financial and non-financial information and the control and management systems over the financial and non-financial risks relating to the Company and, as the case may be, the group -including operational, technological, legal, social, environmental, political and reputational or corruption-related risks, reviewing compliance with regulatory requisites, adequate definition of the consolidation perimeter and correct application of accounting policies. - b) Ensure the independence of the unit that undertakes the internal audit function; propose the selection, appointment and removal of the person responsible for the internal audit service; propose the budget for the service; approve or propose approval by the board of the approach and the annual internal audit work plan, ensuring that its activity is focused mainly on the relevant risks of the company (including reputational risks); receive periodic information on its activities; and verify that senior management takes into account the conclusions and recommendations of its reports. - c) Establish and supervise a mechanism that allows employees and other persons related to the company, such as directors, shareholders, suppliers, contractors or subcontractors, to report any irregularities of potential relevance, including financial and accounting or any other kind of irregularities that they observe in the Company or the group.
-This mechanism should guarantee the confidentiality and, in any case, provide for cases in which communications may be made anonymously, respecting the rights of the reporter and the reported person. - d) Ensure in general that the policies and systems established in relation to internal control are applied effectively in practice. - 2.
-In relation to the external auditor:
+42. In addition to the functions established by law, the audit committee should have the following functions:

+1. In relation to internal control and reporting systems:

+- a) Supervise and evaluate the process of drawing up and the integrity of the financial and non-financial information and the control and management systems over the financial and non-financial risks relating to the Company and, as the case may be, the group - including operational, technological, legal, social, environmental, political and reputational or corruption-related risks - reviewing compliance with regulatory requisites, adequate definition of the consolidation perimeter and correct application of accounting policies. - b) Ensure the independence of the unit that undertakes the internal audit function; propose the selection, appointment and removal of the person responsible for the internal audit service; propose the budget for the service; approve or propose approval by the board of the approach and the annual internal audit work plan, ensuring that its activity is focused mainly on the relevant risks of the company (including reputational risks); receive periodic information on its activities; and verify that senior management takes into account the conclusions and recommendations of its reports. - c) Establish and supervise a mechanism that allows employees and other persons related to the company, such as directors, shareholders, suppliers, contractors or subcontractors, to report any irregularities of potential relevance, including financial and accounting or any other kind of irregularities that they observe in the Company or the group.
+This mechanism should guarantee confidentiality and, in any case, provide for cases in which communications may be made anonymously, respecting the rights of the reporter and the reported person. - d) Ensure in general that the policies and systems established in relation to internal control are applied effectively in practice.

+2. In relation to the external auditor: